yuwchen/Chinese-ASR/README.md

 ### Step 2: Put your data in the "data" folder

 .
-The file path should match the one in .csv files
+The file path should match the one in the .csv file
 .
 If you want to put the data in other folder, you need to edit the hparams.yaml files

 ```
-# hparams_train.yaml & hparams_test.yaml
+# hparams/hparams_train.yaml & hparams/hparams_test.yaml

-line 23: data_folder: !ref data  # change the "data" to your folder name
+line 23: data_folder: !ref data  # change the "data" to your folder path

 ```

 ## Finetuning

 ### Step 1: Download the pretrained ASR model

 | LinkA (original author) | LinkB |
 |:------:|:------:|
 |[google drive](https://drive.google.com/drive/folders/1noVw2hCwMIEt6Ovn4wt6DvrxqB2tT-Q1?usp=sharing)|google drive|

 .
-Save the download model (CKPT+2021-04-20+23-20-18+00 and tokenizer.ckpt) in the **output/model** folder
+Save the downloaded model (CKPT+2021-04-20+23-20-18+00 and tokenizer.ckpt) in the **output/model** folder

 .
 If you want to save the model in other folder, you need to edit the hparams.yaml files

 ```
-# hparams_train.yaml & hparams_test.yaml
+# hparams/hparams_train.yaml & hparams/hparams_test.yaml

 line 15: output_folder: !ref output                   # change the "output" to your folder name
 line 19: save_folder: !ref <output_folder>/model      # the code will load the model in "output/model" folder